• Skip to primary navigation

 Blackstone Blackened Pork Chop sliced on wooden cutting board

-This easy Blackstone blackened pork chops recipe is just bursting with flavor!
-Enjoy!
+This easy Blackstone blackened pork chops recipe is bursting with flavor.
+These mouthwatering pork chops will be highly requested from your family!

 Shop Our Spices